All Episodes

 Her little hair won't get musked up or anything.

-I think Haiti Katie's been to a hurricane anyway.
+I think Katie's been to a hurricane anyway.

-But this global warming and a hurricane, I mean, this made to or the will you watch pretty soon the panic on the drive-by news networks is gonna be ratcheted up.
+But this global warming and a hurricane, I mean, this made or the, well, you watch pretty soon the panic on the drive-by news networks is going to be ratcheted up because it fits the narrative and template that this hurricane would not be happening, even though it's a little squat podunk hurricane.

-Tom broke off from Meet Tom Brokaw on NBC.
+Here is Al Gore, Tom Brokoff from Meet Tom Brokaw on NBC.

-If Florida approves it, do you think they should be allowed offshore drill?
+If Florida approves it, do you think they should be allowed to offshore drill?

 Areas that have environmental values and economic values connected to the environment at stake should be protected.

-People used to propose cures for hangovers by uh having what they call the hair of the dog that bit you, just the more in the morning.
+People used to propose cures for hangovers by having what they call the hair of the dog that bits you, just more in the morning.

-Well, we've got a big hangover right now because oil is uh so high in price.
+Well, we've got a big hangover right now because oil is so high in price.

 The climate crisis is really the heart of this.